zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

           - Click the *Clear data* button.

-    *Pro Tip:* As an alternative to having to clear browser data periodically (as indicated) in these labs, you can also open your Chrome window in Incognito Mode by using the *File* / *New Incognito Window* / menu options.
+    *Tip:* As an alternative to having to clear browser data periodically (as indicated above), you can also open your Chrome window in *Incognito Mode* by using the *File* / *New Incognito Window* / menu option.

 ## Check Autonomous Database Status